Minamoto no Yoshitsune (TV series)

 Minamoto no Yoshitsune (源義経) is a 1966 Japanese television series.
 It is the 4th NHK taiga drama.

+First viewing rating: 32.5%.
+Highest audience rating: 32.5%.
+Average audience rating: 23.5%.

+Although only episodes 1, 33, and 52 still exist, it is the most surviving footage of the 1960s Taiga dramas.

 Story

-Taikōki deals with the Kamakura period.
+The drama deals with the Genpei War during late Heian period.
 Based on Genzō Murakami's novels "Minamoto no Yoshitsune".

 The story chronicles the life of Minamoto no Yoshitsune.